WebAssembly/component-model/design/mvp/Explainer.md

 the current task was [cancelled] by the caller; otherwise, `thread.suspend` always returns `false`.

-A non-`async`-typed function export that has not yet returned a value traps if it transitively attempts to call `thread.suspend`.

 For details, see [Thread Built-ins] in the concurrency explainer and [`canon_thread_suspend`] in the Canonical ABI explainer.